nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > 2a1.
 Amethyst displays error message <br>
   2a2.
 Amethyst prompts user to input in correct format <br>
-  Use case ends.
+  Use case ends

 2b.
 Duplicate entry entered by user

 > 2b1.
 Amethyst displays prompt message, requests user to differentiate entry <br>
-  Use case ends.
+  Use case ends

 #### Use case: Mark task as done